SamRogal/Resume/README.md

 # Resume
 Personal resume written in LaTeX

+Note: This is my first document written in LaTeX.
+The goal is just to reduce the time spent maintaining a resume by using programmer friendly tools and techniques.

 #### Run the following to setup local editing in Ubuntu/Linux Mint
 ```
 sudo apt-get install texlive